imodpasteur/ANNA-PALM/README.md

 ```

 ## Freeze trained models
-Together with ANNA-PALM python code, a ImageJ plugin is provided to

 In order to use your trained model in the [imagej plugin](https://s3.eu-west-2.amazonaws.com/anna-palm-model/ANNA_PALM_Process-latest.jar), you need to first train a model, and then run the following script to get a frozen model:
 ```
 python freeze.py --workdir=./frozen_model_sim --load_dir=./results/simulated_model
 ```
- * use --load_dir to specify the directory contains your trained model
+ * use `--load_dir` to specify the directory contains your trained model
- * use --workdir to specify where you want to save the exported directory, you will find the frozen model file named "tensorflow_model.pb"
+ * use `--workdir` to specify where you want to save the exported directory, you will find the frozen model file named `tensorflow_model.pb`

-Then you can copy the .pb file into ImageJ.
+Then you can copy the `.pb` file into ImageJ.
 (TODO: how to add frozen model to imagej)

 ## License